-Baked Southwest Chicken Egg Rolls are packed with seasoned chicken and veggies, then baked until crispy and golden brown.
-Southwest Egg Rolls are served with an avocado dipping sauce, which is easy and perfect!
-This Baked Egg Rolls Recipes makes an outstanding appetizer to feed a crowd or a healthy after school snack!
+These Southwest Chicken Egg Rolls are packed with seasoned chicken and veggies, then baked until crispy and golden brown.
+Served with an avocado dipping sauce, this baked egg rolls recipe makes an outstanding appetizer to feed a crowd.

 These Southwest Egg Rolls are filled with seasoned chicken breast, black beans, corn, cheese, green chiles, red pepper, and onion.
 The result is all of my favorite Tex-Mex flavors packed onto an egg roll wrapper and rolled up into a tight little bundle of deliciousness.